Akshat1Nar/Web-scrapping-Basics/README.md

 # Web-scrapping-Basics
-Just a basic set of programs that updates a given set of data online periodically Python Implementation of Web scrapping
+Just a basic set of programs that updates a given set of data online periodically.

+Python Implementation of Web scrapping.